python3statement/pycon-2017/proposal.md

 ~~~~~~~~~~~

 It is possible to release a meta-package that has _virtually_ no code and rely
-on conditional dependency to install its actual core code on the user system.
+on conditional dependencies that install its actual core code on users' system.
-For example, Frob-6.0 could be a meta-package which depends on
+For example, Frob-6.0 could be a meta-package which depends on Frob-real-py2 on
-Frob-real-py2 on Python <3.0, and Frob-real-py3 on Python >= 3.4.
-While
+Python <3.0, and Frob-real-py3 on Python >= 3.4.
+While this approach is
-this approach is _doable_ this can make import confusing.
+_doable_ this can make for confusing imports.

-Using a metapackage has the advantage of not changing the package name, though
+Using a metapackage has many advantages, or at least lacks the disadvantages of
+the other solutions.
+For example, you don't change the package name, though it
-it requires to publish a second package on PyPI, potentially with a confusing
+requires a second package on PyPI, potentially leading name confusion.
+For
-name.
-For example : Frob-6.0 (metapackage), FrobForPy3-60 (dependency).
-This is
+example : Frob-6.0 (metapackage) with FrobForPy3-60 (dependency).

-annoying from the developers side, who have to maintain 2 packages, and from
+One of the downsides is that this annoys developers who then have to maintain 2
-user perspective, errors might come from FrobFromPy3.
+separate but dependent packages.
+From a user's perspective, errors might come
+from FrobFromPy3 but appear to come from Frob-6.0.
+Upgrading your package

-Moreover, upgrading your package may need the user to explicitly tell pip to
+becomes more complicated, as you need the user to explicitly upgrade
-upgrade dependencies as `pip install -U frob` would only upgrade the
+dependencies; `pip install -U frob` would only upgrade the meta-package.
-meta-package.

 Example: None to our knowledge, but we considered it for IPython.